After years of renovation, Museum Hof van Busleyden in Mechelen opens on June 17th 2018

 A standard ticket is 11 EUR but there are various reductions for the elderly, students, families etc. Children under 12 get in free.
 Guided tours for groups of more than 15 people are possible.

 If your visit is anything like mine, you will go away happy.
+While in Mechelen, maybe you could also do this?

 Try it on GPSmyCity!